Gekidan Hitori

 Shōgo Kawashima (川島 省吾, Kawashima Shōgo), known by the stage name Gekidan Hitori (劇団ひとり) is a Japanese comedian, lyricist, actor, novelist, and film director.

-He is mainly known his improvisational ability and for his style of physical comedy.

-Gekidan is represented with Ohta Production.
-His wife is tarento Akane Osawa.
+Gekidan is mainly known his improvisational ability and for his style of physical comedy.
+He is represented with Ohta Production.

 Early life and career

 Kawashima's parents were employed by Japan Airlines (his father was a pilot; his mother was a flight attendant).
 Due to the nature of their occupation, Kawashima lived in Anchorage, Alaska, for three years as a child, from second to fifth grade.

 In 1992, while in his first year of high school, Kawashima appeared on the variety program Tensai Takeshi no Genki ga Deru Terebi!! and garnered the attention of Ohta Production to sign him as a comedy talent.
 He began activities in a kombi called "Suplex", but were relatively unsuccessful.
 Kawashima transferred and dropped out of high schools multiple times before graduating from Chiba Ritsufunabashi High School at the age of 20.
 He then went on to enroll in Tōhō Gakuen in Tokyo and specialized in broadcasting arts, graduating in 1999.

 Kawashima's unit, "Suplex", disbanded in 2000 and Kawashima continued activities as a solo comedian with the name "Gekidan Hitori", which translates to "one-person troupe".
 After going solo, Gekidan became vastly more popular and successful in the industry, with numerous appearances in various television and variety programs.
 He continued to flourish in the following years, even becoming active as an actor in TV dramas and movies.